Abillsable/EduPy/README.md

 # EduPy
-This contains a snapshot of my journey learning Python programming language.
+This is a snapshot of my journey learning Python programming language.